 Learn more about thermal stabilization

 How is thermal stabilization achieved?

 Protein degradation generally occurs due to the presence of water, enhancing chemical reactions which degrade the protein.
-Lyophilization (also known as freeze-drying) is a well-known method to remove the water from a protein mixture without degrading the protein.
-Unfortunately, lyophilization with adjuvants such as aluminum and nano-emulsions have been known to enhance particulate formation, making the product less efficacious.
+Lyophilization (also known as freeze drying) is a well-known method to remove the water from a protein mixture without degrading the protein.
+Unfortunately, freeze drying vaccines with adjuvants such as aluminum and nano-emulsions have been known to enhance particulate formation, making the product less efficacious.

 The ThermoVax® process uses additional components to aid in the suspension of the adjuvant–protein mixture preventing particulate formation and enabling adjuvanted vaccines to be lyophilized.

 More details on thermal stabilization can be found in our Reference Literature.